fleetdm/fleet/docs/Using-Fleet/MDM-macOS-settings.md

 ### Add configuration profiles to Fleet

 In Fleet, you can add configuration profiles using the Fleet UI or fleetctl command-line tool.

-The Fleet UI method is a good start if you're just getting familiar with Fleet.

-> During our MDM beta, you must set the environment variable `FLEET_DEV_MDM_ENABLED=1` and restart your Fleet server to reveal the MDM features in the UI.

-The fleetctl CLI method enables managing configuration profiles in a git repository.
-This way you can enforce code review and benefit from git's change history.

 Fleet UI: